 Transferring more rich information on representations' connectivity is a possible solution.
 Centered Kernel Alignment (CKA)~\cite{DBLP:journals/corr/abs-1203-0550} is a suitable metric for this approach as it assigns a similarity value to feature structure.
 Furthermore, its score is more consistent on potentially similar representations trained on different architectures and layers~\cite{DBLP:journals/corr/abs-1905-00414}.
 This property is expected to help distillation focus on more informative feature distribution.
 Implementations of this approach have been reported in a few recent computer vision tasks, but widely used BERT model in natural language processing is not sufficiently studied yet.

-In this work, we propose \textit{feature structure distillation} (FSD) methods to adapt CKA to KD between BERT models.
+In this work, we propose \textit{feature structure distillation} (FSD) method to adapt CKA to KD between a teacher and a student model.
 The proposed methods transfer rich information categorized into three types of structures on the feature representations: intra-feature, local inter-feature, and global inter-feature structures.
 A separate distillation loss is introduced for each structure defined on the feature distribution generated from the penultimate layer.
 To obtain the global inter-feature structures over the full batch of training samples, we newly add a memory architecture that is induced via clustering.

 We present experiments on the General Language Understanding Evaluation (GLUE)~\cite{wang2018glue} benchmark with BERT distilled by FSD methods.
 In the results, FSD methods show possibility that these methods outperform other state-of-the-art KD methods and even teacher models in some tasks.
 Far from many previous works \cite{DBLP:journals/corr/abs-1909-10351, sun-etal-2020-mobilebert, wang2020minilm, sun-etal-2019-patient, 9009071, DBLP:journals/corr/abs-1904-05068, 10.1007/978-3-030-58610-2_2, context-distl} which mainly focus on model performance, we provide the results of the restoration rate of the teacher's prediction and the similarity change of geometric structures for deeper understanding of the structure distillation.